Overview

 The Bottom Line

-At $17-20, the value proposition is outstanding.
+At $17-20, the value here is hard to beat.
 You're getting features that cost $40+ on competing products, wrapped in a slim package that feels familiar to pen battery users.
-If you've been waiting for a pen battery with modern features, the Ari 2.0 is it.
+If you've been waiting for a pen battery with modern features, this is it.

 Looking for more Yocan products?
 Visit our Yocan brand page for the full lineup.